 Professor Turner also co-created the “We the People Summer Experience” which brings together MTC middle and high school students with students from NYC to build bridges across racial divides using immersive history and theatre experiences.
 College of Charleston theatre education undergraduate and graduate students helped lead the experiences which have taken place in New York City and Charleston the past 3 summers.

-Laura co-directed the Junior Theater Festival’s (JTF) version of James and the Giant Peach that won the top award given at the national festival – the “Outstanding Performance Award”, directed and wrote the JTF version of The Little Mermaid, JR, where the students won an “Excellence in Dance” award, directed Aladdin, JR, as well as the JTF version of Aladdin, JR where the students won an “Excellence in Acting” award.
+Laura co-directed the Junior Theatre Festival’s (JTF) version of James and the Giant Peach that won the top award given at the national festival – the “Outstanding Performance Award”, directed and wrote the JTF version of The Little Mermaid, JR, where the students won an “Excellence in Dance” award, directed Aladdin, JR, as well as the JTF version of Aladdin, JR where the students won an “Excellence in Acting” award.
 Laura also directed Peter Pan, JR; Shrek, JR and Madagascar, JR all here at MTC.
 She has also been the Music Director for countless shows since MTC’s first musical production in 2011.
-This coming school year, Laura will be the director of the Spring musical at the College of Charleston.

 Emily Gracie Miller (Choreographer/Tap Instructor) Emily enjoys performing with her sister, Lacy in the national touring act, “The Gracie & Lacy Show.”
 She has traveled with the sister act for 20+ years and specializes in tight harmonies, singing the songs of Audrey Hepburn, impersonating Comedienne, Gracie Allen and of course tap dancing the choreography of Fred Astaire and Ginger Rogers!
 She has performed at venues ranging from Broadway’s Supper Club at Feinstein’s 54Below in NYC to the Winter White House Mar-a-Lago In Palm Beach, FL.
 She has appeared on ABC, NBC and has worked with HBO.
 Born and raised in St. Louis, MO, Emily and her sister co-directed & produced over 50 productions for their theatre company, Broadway on the Driveway, which ran for 18 years in St. Louis.
 Favorite directing credits include: “Singin’ in The Rain,” “White Christmas,” and “The Sound of Music.”
 Emily studied voice under the direction of Diane Huber (President of Sweet Adelines International) and received instruction in dance from Kim Miller (instructor at Washington University).
 She now resides in Charleston, SC, the home of her ancestors.
 When she is not performing, Emily loves reading, dancing and baking all things chocolate!
 She is currently making revisions to an original musical she wrote with her sister, “The Four Freedoms – A Tribute To Norman Rockwell.”